danfuzz/samizdat/doc/language-guide/09-module-system.md

 The following formats are understood by the system:

+* `type` &mdash; Identify the file type of the resource.
+Return values are the same as for `core.Io0::fileType` (see which for details).

 * `@utf8` &mdash; Interpret the resource file as UTF-8 encoded text.

 Examples: